nickdnickd/nickdnickd.github.io/src/pages/fft-basics/2018-01-16-Let-There-Be-Sound.md

 ---
-layout: post
 title: "Let There Be Sound"
 date: 2018-01-16
 ---

 ## Beautiful Soup
-Take a breath and realize that your sampling from a chaotic system right in front of your face.
-Amongst the dust, nitrogen and carbon dioxide, you vacuum the precious oxygen consistently keeping you going.
-The rules governing fluids including air are well defined in pipes and narrow scenarios, yet that requires a massive textbook that I didn't read.
-When I think about trying to model and capture the whole world in complete detail, I can't really imagine a way that it can be accomplished.
-There's just so much going on.
-Even if the earth had the computational power to describe the motion of every air molecule, I still think it would have to be within a wide confidence interval.
-How would this system deal with electromagnetics on that small of a scale without knowing where electrons are?
-And there, without quantum computing, perfect models will be unable to know the exact speed if a position measurement is made and [vice versa](https://en.wikipedia.org/wiki/Uncertainty_principle)!
-Everyone sort of knows that the world is not fully defined but even in the comfort of simple equations and guarantees, there lurks a noisy hum of the real world.
+Does it bother anyone else to think about how we can't accurately describe complicated things?
+Most of us have heard of the [Uncertainty principle](https://en.wikipedia.org/wiki/Uncertainty_principle) describing that a more accurate measurement of position of a particle sacrifies the momentum accuracy.
+Things already don't look good, but even if we didn't have wave particle duality to worry about, computational complexity will ramp up quickly to bring an honest simulation to it's knees.
+We probably do not have enough compute on planet earth to describe say a cold front, let alone weather, in this way.
+Single particles, that's fine, but the more we add to a system things get out of hand quickly, exponentially quickly.

 ## It's All Good...
 Enough
 Small gusts of wind are hard enough to predict but we still have meteorologists measuring distributed pressure readings to deliver broad weather patterns.
 The cones and rods of the eye enable us to take in enough data to read, drive and explore.
-Our vocal transmitters and receivers are fine tuned to the propagation of waves through air, enough to say "Hey" and hear the reply in the same ~16kHz frequency band.
+Our vocal transmitters and receivers are tuned to receive the propagation of waves through air, enough to say "Hey" and hear the reply in the same ~16kHz frequency band.
 In fact several of these disruptions in air are beautiful to us and people devote their lives to shaping and grooming the production of their features.
 I'm talking about audio engineers, musicians, producers and writers.
-This doesn't stop at the ear; mechanical engineers study the characteristics of physical vibration through materials and RF (radiofrequency) engineers study the propagation of waves that require no medium, just like our eyes, but beyond our own capacity to see.
+This doesn't stop at the ear - mechanical engineers study the characteristics of physical vibration through materials and RF (radiofrequency) engineers study the propagation of waves that require no medium, just like our eyes, but beyond our own capacity to see.
 What are the tools used that unite all of these seemingly disparate people?

 ## Penny Fourier Thoughts?
-Is there a better way we can talk about this?
-When we look at a typical audio recording (can you tell me much about [this](https://i.stack.imgur.com/x3mF3.jpg) image?) we just see a bunch of fuzz, same goes for a radio signal.
-But sometimes, on certain music players, they display the EQ (equalizer).
+When I look at a typical audio recording (can you tell me much about [this](https://i.stack.imgur.com/x3mF3.jpg) image?)
+I just see chaos, and the same goes for a radio signal.
+But sometimes, on certain music players, the display is equipped with an EQ (equalizer).
 This contains a binned up view of different _frequencies_.
 Say you hear a large bass boom in the track, when that happens the lower ends of the EQ light up.
 If the EQ is adjustable you can even feel and hear the difference as you turn the knob.
 If these bins give us such a clear picture, could we enhance our understanding by creating smaller and smaller bins on the EQ?
 What if the bins were infinitely small?
-That is what a French mathematician and aid to Napoleon, [Joseph Fourier](https://en.wikipedia.org/wiki/Joseph_Fourier), laid down the pillars for without fully knowing it yet.
+That is for what a French mathematician and aid to Napoleon, [Joseph Fourier](https://en.wikipedia.org/wiki/Joseph_Fourier), laid the mathematical bedrock.
 He proposed that one can completely break down a (periodic) function into component sine waves, each with their own frequency.
-After some revisions from future mathematicians we are left with the Fourier Transform, granting us the mathematical intuition our ears and eyes had all along.
+After some revisions from future mathematicians we are left with the Fourier Transform, granting our minds the intuition our ears and eyes had all along.

 Still, there is a long way to go from this different interpretation of a signal to creating something amazing.
 So let's start with the simplest wave to the ears and eyes, the sine wave.
-Below we have a plot of a sine wave and its corresponding Fourier Transform (FFT means Fast Fourier Transform, it was an algorithm later developed using the butterfly method to speed up the digital computation).
+Below we have a plot of a sine wave and its corresponding Fourier Transform.
+FFT below means Fast Fourier Transform, it was an algorithm later developed to accelerate the DFT (Discrete Fourier Transform).
 What you will see and hear in various forms is an "A" note.

 ```python